 The Dark Tower of Abyss the Album's Best Song

 The Dark Tower of Abyss starts with a classical part similar to Antonio Vivaldi.
 And then the song turns into a power metal song similar to symphonic metal bands.
 Then a short keyboard part influenced by Kalmah comes in.
 Then the best part of the song played by Luca Turili is a beautiful but kind of long interlude.
 Riding the Winds of Eternity starts with thundering drums.
 The hero in this chapter calls on the winds of the south and north to ride these winds and get rid of the nightmares that may be plaguing the land.

 This second album is good but it is still not as good as 2000’s Dawn of Victory.
 And this album is also not as good as Legendary Tales simply because it does not have as many outstanding songs as that one does.
 Or is it as good as the band’s first two albums?
 Let’s see: the strongest songs in this album are Emerald Sword, Eternal Glory, The Dark Tower of Abyss, and Wisdom of the Kings.
-Even so, to be as good as Legendary Tales is going to be tough to do even in 2018.
+Even so, to be as good as Legendary Tales is going to be tough to do even in 2020 where we are now.

 Final score: 82 out of 100 points which is still very respectable.